- INTRODUCTION

 Background

 OHCOW was contacted by a union representative to evaluate the risk of asbestos exposure to construction workers during the partial demolition of an asbestos-containing wall.
-The representative wanted a professional assessment of the potential for asbestos exposure in construction, as well as expert opinion on whether the union members were exposed to exposure during the demolition activity.
+The representative wanted a professional assessment of the potential for asbestos exposure in construction, as well as expert opinion on whether the union members were put at risk for exposure during the demolition activity.

 Intervention